facebook/react-native-website/docs/integration-with-android-fragment.md

 }
 ```

-In the code above `Fragment reactNativeFragment = new ReactFragment.Builder()` creates our ReactFragment. and `getSupportFragmentManager().beginTransaction().add()` will add the Fragment to our Frame Layout
+In the code above `Fragment reactNativeFragment = new ReactFragment.Builder()` creates the ReactFragment and `getSupportFragmentManager().beginTransaction().add()` adds the Fragment to the Frame Layout.

-If you are using a starter kit for React Native, replace the "HelloWorld" string with the one in your index.js or index.android.js file (it’s the first argument to the AppRegistry.registerComponent() method).
+If you are using a starter kit for React Native, replace the "HelloWorld" string with the one in your `index.js` or `index.android.js` file (it’s the first argument to the AppRegistry.registerComponent() method).

 Add the `getLaunchOptions` method which will allow you to pass props through to your component.
-This is optional and your can remove `setLaunchOptions` if you don't need to pass any props.
+This is optional and you can remove `setLaunchOptions` if you don't need to pass any props.

 ```java
 private Bundle getLaunchOptions(String message) {